whitneyburton/portfolios/students/1708-front/katie-scruggs/template.markdown

 ### Projects

-Following are my group projects: Linked List with Julie Hawkins, IdeaBox with Thomas Laird, and 2DoBoxPivot with Hugh Hartigan.
+Following are my group projects: Linked List with Julie Hawkins, IdeaBox with Thomas Laird, and 2DoBox Pivot with Hugh Hartigan.

 ### Linked List
 * [GitHub URL](https://github.com/julieahawkins/Linked-List)
 * [Original Assignment](http://frontend.turing.io/projects/linked-list.html)

+#### Description
+Linked List allows the user to create "bookmark" cards of links.
+This was the first project where I learned how to dynamically create HTML content and manipulate the DOM.

 #### Evaluated By: Pam